 Maximizing the benefits of being a pet-friendly rental space leads to better rental investment returns and more potential renters.
 But keep in mind that accommodating pets require utmost preparation.
 It’s, therefore, good practice to create a pet screening procedure.

-Having a thorough pet screening process will help to deter any property damage.
+Having a thorough pet screening process will help to deter any renter property damage and help you access a prospective tenant’s pet.
 You might also deal with potential noise complaints from other renters or neighbors.
 Thus, it’s best to have a solid pet screening process before permitting a pet to stay in your rental space.

 If you want to learn about the importance of pet screenings keep on reading!